 The exceptions to this (ie, ads that pay less than national minimum wage/national living wage that we do accept) are:

 - Adverts for voluntary work for charities registered with the Charity Commission.
 If you are a charity, you will be asked to include your registered charity number when submitting an advert.
 Without this, your advert will not be accepted.
-Please note that we do not accept ads for full-time unpaid charity posts.
+Please also see the information at http://www.w4mpjobs.org/ under the heading ‘Unpaid opportunities on w4mpjobs’ as we do not accept all ads for unpaid roles from charities.

 - Adverts for volunteers for any of the political parties represented in the UK parliaments or assemblies – this includes voluntary work for MPs, MSPs or assembly members, local party constituency groups, local council constituency groups, prospective parliamentary/assembly candidates, prospective councillors and any other specifically party political related volunteer work.